 - Slip load distribution.
 The slip load distribution needed to adequately support the liner weight will determine whether a tandem cone or single cone liner hanger is preferable.

 - Internal and external pressures.
 The liner hanger system used must be able to withstand expected internal and external pressures.

 Will you plan to perform a casing liner extension in the future?

-The tie-back receptacle length should be adequate to provide a seal bore long enough to allow for any elongation or contraction of the tie back assembly.
+The tie-back receptacle length should be adequate to provide a seal bore long enough to allow for any elongation or contraction of the tie-back assembly.
 A change in the length of the tie-back string can occur in a non-cemented installation.
 When the tie-back string can shrink as a result of pressure and temperature changes.
-When cementing a tieback string, The string will shorten due to changes in pressure and temperature which occurs while performing the cement job. ( please refer back to Cementing and Displacement Procedures -Single Stage & Primary Cementing Operations In Oil & Gas Wells Guide).
+When cementing a tieback string, The string will shorten due to changes in pressure and temperature that occur while performing the cement job. ( please refer back to Cementing and Displacement Procedures -Single Stage & Primary Cementing Operations In Oil & Gas Wells Guide).
 If you are planning for a liner extension.
 The material strength of the tie-back receptacle must be sufficient to withstand the differential pressures that you are expecting.

 Which element system is most suitable for the Casing Liner installation?